spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ## Module configuration

+!!!
+Tip
+    If you get the error `couldn't create version: could not create version: version "0.1.0" already exists for spacelift-modules` potentially it could be that your config.yml file is in the wrong location or named something else eg. config.yaml instead.
+Modules will initially be created with version "0.1.0" if Spacelift cannot read that file version for whatever reason

 While by convention a single Git repository hosts a single module, that root module can have multiple submodules.
 Thus, we've created a way to create a number of test cases:

 ```yaml